angga7togk/LuckyCrates-NK/README.md

 This plugin is tested and compatible with [FakeInventories v1.1.5](https://github.com/IWareQ/FakeInventories/releases/tag/v1.1.5).

-Feel free to contribute, report issues, or suggest improvements on [GitHub](https://github.com/angga7togk/LuckyCrates-PNX/issues).
+Feel free to contribute, report issues, or suggest improvements on [GitHub](https://github.com/angga7togk/LuckyCrates-NK/issues).

-Enjoy the thrill of LuckyCrates-PNX on your Nukkit server!
+Enjoy the thrill of LuckyCrates-NK on your Nukkit server!